Bhargavi84/The-Cook-Book/README.md

 * Non Registered users or first time visitors:- can enter the webpage and see all recipes in Home page in order to see more they are supposed to register.
-They can see only 3 option in Nav bar **Home , Login and Register** on top in desktop and in sidenav bar / hamburger menu in mobile phones and tabs.
+They can see only three option in Nav bar **Home , Login and Register** on top in desktop and in sidenav bar / hamburger menu in mobile phones and tabs.

 * Registered user:- Once registered, users can click on login and enter the webpage.
 They can see **Home, Profile, New recipe, Logout**.Users can also look into their profile page and look other user's recipe by clicking on show more button in card in home page.